bazilinskyy/llm-events/README.md

 python -m nltk.downloader punkt stopwords
 ```

-For analysis with GPT-V, the API key of OpenAI needs to be placed in file `llm-events/secret`.
-The file needs to be formatted as `llm-events/secret example`.

 ### Configuration of project
 Configuration of the project needs to be defined in `llm-events/config`.
 Please use the `default.config` file for the required structure of the file.
 If no custom config file is provided, `default.config` is used.
 The config file has the following parameters:
 - **`reports`**: path with reports.